 Take a quick tour of the Northampton County Historic Court Green in Eastville with us!
 The Northampton Historic Preservation Society provides an overview of the historic buildings dating back to the 1731 Courthouse on this tour.
 In 1913, the organization’s founder saved three 18th and 19th century buildings on the Court Green from destruction, a 1731 Courthouse, a ca. 1800 Clerk’s Office, and a ca. 1814 Debtors’ Prison.
 In 2011, the 1899 Courthouse was restored and is now being used as a County Administration Office.
 It features a NHPS Exhibit Room and hallway display at the front of the building.
 These historical buildings make the Northampton County Historic Court Green one of the most intact in Virginia and the country.
 The Northampton County Court Green in Eastville is on both the Virginia Landmarks Register and the National Register of Historic Places.
 In addition, Northampton County is known for its unique records—the nation's oldest continuous court records.
 Northampton’s records date from 1632 to the present day; no other Virginia county can make such a claim.

-Please consider donating to restore the 1907 Jail for use as a museum about Northampton County jails.
+Please consider donating to restore the 1907 Jail for use as a museum about Northampton County jails and a genealogy research center.
 The Northampton Historic Preservation Society has been awarded a one-to-one $50,000 challenge grant by The Cabell Foundation to support the restoration and preservation of the 1907 jail building on the Northampton County Court Green in Eastville, Virginia.
 This project will complete a five-building combination of exhibits and buildings reflecting Northampton County, Virginia governance over the past three hundred years.
 The existing self-guided tour includes an "overview of the Northampton Court Green history" exhibit in the 1899 Courthouse (now County Administration Building) and exhibits in the 1731 Courthouse, the Old Clerk's Office (ca.1800) and the Debtors Prison (ca.1814).
 The addition of the 1907 Jail Museum will become the fifth stop on the educational tour.
 Northampton Court Green buildings showcase architectural styles from the last three centuries and provide informative exhibits about activities that took place on the court green.

 With the restoration of the 1907 Jail, the Northampton County Court Green is certain to be one of the most intact and restored court greens in the Country.
 If you would like to contribute to restore the 1907 Jail for use as a museum, a donation button is available below.
 The museum will feature the role jails played in county governance in Eastville, Virginia from Colonial times until today.
 To place the restoration of the 1907 Jail in perspective, in 1913 the founder of NHPS saved the 1800 Clerk's Office, 1814 Debtors Prison, and the 1731 Courthouse from destruction.
 Think about what a significant historical loss that would have been.
 This time it is our turn to save this 113-year old structure for future generations to understand the role jails played in Northampton County governance, in conjunction with the other remaining historical structures, for over 300 years.
 The Cabell Foundation challenge grant relies on community involvement through contributions to support preservation efforts!
 Every gift counts!